-Rise in women in UK investigated by police over illegal abortions
+Fears for vulnerable women amid rise in Britons investigated over illegal abortions

 “The same law still applies.
 Having a medical abortion at any stage in the pregnancy is usually safe.”

-Dr Lord called for healthcare professionals not to report women they suspect of having illegal abortions to the police - warning that doing so breaches patient-doctor confidentiality agreements as well as damaging women’s trust in doctors.
+Dr Lord called for healthcare professionals not to report women they suspect of having illegal abortions to the police, suggesting that doing so breaches patient-doctor confidentiality agreements as well as damaging women’s trust in doctors.

 He believed the rise in investigations has been “fuelled” in recent years by “abortion opponents” being “so vehemently against abortion at home”.